 In preparing soil for seeds, what action would you take?

 - Soften the Soil: This involves digging up or plowing, to break up hardness.
 It just sounds painful!
 Jer 4:3 “This is what the LORD says to the people of Judah and to Jerusalem: “Break up your unplowed ground and do not sow among thorns.”
-When our hearts are hardened to God’s word, perhaps hardened by our life experiences, we need to plough it up, make ourselves more receptive by being honest about what is under the surface of our hearts and the state of our spiritual garden.
+When our hearts are hardened to God’s word, perhaps hardened by our life experiences, we need to plow it up, make ourselves more receptive by being honest about what is under the surface of our hearts and the state of our spiritual garden.
 Looking into our hearts can be painful, being honest with ourselves is not easy.
 But the level at which we are prepared to go through the pain and examine what is in our hearts, is the level to which our hearts will be receptive to the seeds that will bring healing to our lives.
 If we cannot honestly examine our hearts and take a good look at ourselves, no matter how much the Holy Spirit shows us the path to healing and restoration, we will not take it.

 - Throw away the old soil, the old life, the old habits.
+Old soil will not produce the new life.
 Replace it with a new life in Christ, new thinking, new habits and new life.
 2 Cor 5:17 “Therefore, if anyone is in Christ, the new creation has come: The old has gone, the new is here!”
 It means we have to get rid of everything that belongs to our old way of life, and embrace change to become a new person.
 To the level we have decided to leave the old life behind, will be the level of a new-found freedom and victory in your new life with Christ.
 Sometimes we hold onto old things, and old habits for whatever reasons, but these things hamper our new way of life.
 What have you implemented in your life that is part of the new life?

 - Get rid of the rocks, nothing can grow on rocks, or at least it is hard for it to grow.
 Rocks are big stumbling blocks in our lives, they take up space in our hearts and minds and prevent anything new to grow there.
 Typical rocks are usually named unforgiveness, offense, ungratefulness, unconfessed sin.
 These rocks have to be dealt with in our spiritual garden, they have to be dug up, acknowledged (confessed) and removed (repentance).
 1 John 1:9 “If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness.”
 The more we sift out the rocks of our lives, hating their presence in our spiritual garden, the more there will be space for new, abundant life to grow in our lives.